-Waterfront / Port Warrington - This is non-agricultural la Barleycastle / garden village - There are substantial am Grade 3, with a smaller pocket of Grade 2.
-It is known that Grade 3a.
-Burtonwood - Agricultural land Classified as Grade 2 wout Winwick - The sites involved are a mix of Grade 2 and Grade 1 land that about Bixton - There is a large area of Grade 1 land that about nounts of agr at parts of thi uld be lost. icultural la and classified as s mostl Grade 3, with a smaller pocket of Grade 2.
-It is known that Grade 3a.
-Burtonwood - Agricultural land Classified as Grade 2 wou Winwick - The sites involved are a mix of Grade 2 and G small loss of best and most versatile land. at parts of thi uld be lost.
-Winwick - The sites involved are a mix of Grade 2 and G small loss of best and most versatile land. small loss of best and most versatile land. rade 3a lanc Divton There is a large area of Grade 1 land that about I. There v vould therefore be a Rixton - There is a large area of Grade 1 land that should Grade 2.
-There would therefore be a loss of best and mos - are For Option 1a, land at the Waterfront is not best and most would be a loss of Grade 3a land and smaller parts of Gra 115ha).
-This is a moderate negative effect. - For the lower growth options, the amount of land lost woul 2a agricultural land would be totally avoidable, and so neu - Option For 2b, a loss would still occur at the Garden Suburb, but Grade 2 land to be avoided also.
-Therefore, only minor ne • for For 2c, a dispersed approach would involve the loss of age this would likely be Grade 2.
-Should smaller scale develop pment be inv volved at - this
+Option 1a xx Option 2a - Option 2b x Option 2c x

+There are a range of broad locations where employment could occur.
+Each is discussed below with regards to agricultural land.

+Waterfront / Port Warrington - This is non-agricultural land, and so there would be no effects.

+Barleycastle / garden village - There are substantial amounts of agricultural land classified as mostly Grade 3, with a smaller pocket of Grade 2.
+It is known that parts of this location are classified as Grade 3a.

+Burtonwood - Agricultural land Classified as Grade 2 would be lost.

+Winwick - The sites involved are a mix of Grade 2 and Grade 3a land.
+There would therefore be a small loss of best and most versatile land.

+Rixton - There is a large area of Grade 1 land that should be avoided, but the remaining areas are Grade 2.
+There would therefore be a loss of best and most versatile land in this location.

+For Option 1a, land at the Waterfront is not best and most versatile agricultural land.
+However, there would be a loss of Grade 3a land and smaller parts of Grade 2 land at the Garden Suburb (up to 115ha).
+This is a moderate negative effect.

+For the lower growth options, the amount of land lost would be lower for all three options, For Option 2a agricultural land would be totally avoidable, and so neutral effects are predicted.

+For 2b, a loss would still occur at the Garden Suburb, but of a lesser scale, potentially allowing for Grade 2 land to be avoided also.
+Therefore, only minor negative effects are predicted.

+For 2c, a dispersed approach would involve the loss of agricultural land in several places and much of this would likely be Grade 2.
+Should smaller scale development be involved at the Waterfront this element would not be agricultural though, and smaller growth at Barley Castle would give greater flexibility to avoid Grade 2 and 3a lands.
+Therefore only minor negative effects are predicted.